ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 Alerting overview

-One of the main features of the Uptrends monitor service is Alerting: when errors are detected for your monitors, you’ll be notified by alert messages.
+One of the main features of the Uptrends monitoring service is Alerting.
+When errors are detected in your monitors, you’ll be notified by alert messages right away.
+The illustration below shows the summary of the Uptrends alert workflow:

-If a monitor check results in a confirmed error, an alert is generated in the Uptrends app.
-An alert then triggers sending a message to an operator or a third party application.
+In simple terms, an alert is created whenever these four definitions exist: Monitor check, Error condition, Alert definition and Integration.
+Once you created and defined your monitor and its settings, your monitor runs several checks as defined in the monitor settings.
+If a monitor check results in a confirmed error , that’s when an alert is generated in the Uptrends web application.
+This alert then triggers, sending a message to an operator or a third party application.

-In this article we’ll cover the basics of how a monitor check turns into a message.
+In this article, we’ll cover the step-by-step flow of how a monitor check turns into a message.

 Monitor checks